agrc/metadata-asset-tracking-tool/metadata/political/house_districts.md

 ## Summary

 This dataset contains Utah House of Representatives district boundaries for the years 2022-2032.
-Statewide house district boundaries are drawn by the [Utah State Legislature](https://le.utah.gov/) after each decennial census and adopted into State law.
+Statewide House district boundaries are drawn by the [Utah State Legislature](https://le.utah.gov/) after each decennial Census and adopted into State law.

 ## Description

 ### What is the dataset?

 The [Utah House of Representatives](https://house.utleg.gov/about-the-house/) is comprised of 75 men and women elected to two-year terms.
-This dataset shows the geographic boundaries of house districts that will be used from 2022 to 2032.
+This dataset shows the geographic boundaries of House districts that will be used from 2022 to 2032.

 ### What is the purpose of the dataset?